 You may find the address for the Harada residence in the Google Map below and the price is 6,500 yen including dinner and breakfast when I stayed there.

 The Harada family is kind enough to offer to pick you up and drop you off from Asaji Station.
-For the detailed information, please consult with Tourism Oita.
+For detailed information, please consult with Tourism Oita.